-9.0 Error and Uncertainty Quantification
+IX.
+Error and Uncertainty Quantification

 Uncertainty and error can be introduced at any stage within the ICME workflow, and the error can result from theory, modeling and/or experimentation.
-Since ICME is to be utilized for rapid, virtual design across multiple scales it is important to understand when (at which scale) error or uncertainty is introduced, the type of error or uncertainty that is introduced, and its effects at the highest (or other pertinent scales), and it must be quantified.
-In this section various sources of error are identified and quantified.
+Since ICME is to be utilized for rapid, virtual design across multiple scales it is important to understand when (at which scale) error or uncertainty is introduced, the type of error or uncertainty that is introduced, its effects at the highest (or other pertinent scales), and it must be quantified.
+In this section various sources of error are identified an quantified.
 Uncertainty is also identified.
 However, it is difficult to quantify this uncertainty without a rigorous statistical analysis.
 As such, the final OHC strengths are scaled based upon reliable data in attempt to reduce the uncertainty in the design.

-9.1 Error and Uncertainty in Experiments
+A. Error and uncertainty in experiments

-Quantification of the uncertainty in the experimental data generated for this project is presented in Section 8.1 in the form of standard deviations.
-To summarize, there exists ~2 to 11 percent variability in the measured AS4 volume fraction, but ~43 to 151 percent variability in measured void content.
+Quantification of the uncertainty in the experimental data generated for this project is presented in Section VIII.A in the form of standard deviations.
+To summarize, there exists ~2-11% variability in the measured AS4 volume fraction, but ~43-151% variability in measured void content.
 Therefore, the uncertainty in the CF content is marginal, but the uncertainty in the void content is substantial.
-However, the magnitude of the void content is relatively low (~1 to 8 percent), therefore this uncertainty may not be significant.
+However, the magnitude of the void content is relatively low (~1-8%), therefore this uncertainty may not be significant.
 Moreover, voids are not considered in the modeling.
-The variability in the GNP volume fraction is on the order of that of the CF (~5 to 11 percent).
-The variability in the longitudinal modulus ranges from ~2 to 11 percent and correlates to the uncertainty in the AS4 volume fraction measurements.
-Additionally, the variability in the transverse and shear moduli ranges from ~3 to 6 percent and 4 to 7 percent, respectively.
-The longitudinal strengths exhibited a 6 to 8 percent deviation.
-Finally, the variation in transverse tensile strength was more pronounced (~12 to 22 percent).
+The variability in the GNP volume fraction is on the order of that of the CF (~5-11%).
+The variability in the longitudinal modulus ranges from ~2-11% and correlates to the uncertainty in the AS4 volume fraction measurements.
+Additionally, the variability in the transverse and shear moduli ranges from ~3-6% and 4-7%, respectively.
+The longitudinal strengths exhibited a range of 6-8% deviation.
+Finally, the variation in transverse tensile strength was more pronounced (~12-22%).
 Although not enough samples were tested to form a stringent statistical basis, it can be concluded that the experimental data is not an appreciable source of error.
-Moreover, the uncertainty introduced by this error was minimal because this data was solely used for the purposes of model validation.
-It was not integrated into the structural design.
-The longitudinal and transverse strengths for the baseline AS4/EPON862 specimens which ranged from ~6 to 12 percent were used in the design, but they did not contribute to any of the failure criteria that ultimately controlled the design.
+Moreover, the uncertainty introduced by this error is minimal because this data is solely used for the purposes of model validation, and is not integrated into the structural design (with the exception of the longitudinal and transverse strengths for the baseline AS4/EPON862 specimens which ranged from ~6-12%, but they did not contribute to any of the failure criteria that ultimately controlled the design).